-We all know well begun is half done.
-The introduction can set the tone for the whole presentation, set the expectations of your audience and get everyone hyped up for your upcoming performance.
-Yet sometimes it is preparing the opening of your presentation that drives you mad the most!
+We all know the proverb ‘well begun is half done’.
+A presentation’s introduction, therefore, sets the tone for the whole presentation.
+It can also set the expectations of your audience and get everyone hyped for your upcoming performance.
+But sometimes it’s how you start off your presentation that causes you the most frustration!

 - Keep it simple and easy to follow

-This might sound like an impossible mission, but Icebreakers are here for you to kick off a powerful presentation!
-Here are 7 of our favourite icebreaker activities you can apply to engage your audience:
+This might sound like an impossible mission, but a great icebreaker can set the tone for a powerful presentation!
+Here are 7 of our favourite ice-breaking activities you can apply to start off your presentation engaging your audience:

-Let’s move on to discover how game-changing these icebreakers can be to your introduction!
+Let’s move on to discover how game-changing these icebreakers can be!

 1. Share expectations

-Different people have different expectations and different background knowledge when coming to attend your presentations, so it can bring good hindsights when you can get to know about their objectives.
-You can adjust your presenting style to adapt to people’s needs and meet the expectations of everyone.
+Different people have different expectations and different background knowledge when they attend your presentations.
+Knowing their objectives can provide a valuable that you can use to adjust your presenting style.
+When you adapt to people’s needs and meet the expectations of everyone it can result in a successful presentation for all involved.

-You can do this by holding a small Q&A session on AhaSlides at the very beginning of your presentation, and inviting attendees to send out questions that they are curious about.
+You can do this by holding a small Q&A session on AhaSlides.
+When you start off your presentation invite attendees to post the questions they are most curious about.
+You can use the Q and A slide pictured below.

 Some questions that I am happy to be asked: